 - Person-Centred Support—GGP recognizes that one size does not fit all and that people’s needs vary and change over time.
 We seek the clarity to understand the needs of the individual and adapt our resources, programs, and services to meet those needs.
 We seek to adapt and create the appropriate practical and quality response to the identified need.

 - Holistic Approach—GGP recognizes that all aspects of a person’s needs and hopes must be respected and taken into account when developing effective solutions.

 - Welcoming and Friendly Environment—GGP cherishes a warm, open, dignified and friendly atmosphere where refugees and immigrants to Saskatoon feel welcome, safe, secure, and accepted.
 We seek to provide a home away from home.

-- Respectfulness—GGP believes in self determination, discovery and the integrity of choices, encouraging each person to make decisions and take control over his or her life.
+- Respect—GGP believes in self determination, discovery and the integrity of choices, encouraging each person to make decisions and take control over his or her life.

 - Responsiveness—GGP finds solutions which meet the needs and preferences of refugees and immigrants through informal drop-in, direct service, or referrals to other providers.